 Using SWOT Analysis PowerPoint template

-Examples above are using SWOT presentation template, we designed.
+Examples above are using the SWOT presentation template, we designed.
 It uses modern flat graphics that can be included in an existing presentation.

-The SWOT collection contains 9 pre-designed SWOT diagrams and 12 unique editable icons representing Strengths, Weaknesses, Opportunities and Threats.
-However, it is better to see one time, so explore SWOT set by yourself 🙂 All templates and icons are fully-editable, so you can adapt colors to Your corporate style if you want.
+The SWOT collection contains 9 pre-designed SWOT diagrams and 12 unique editable icons representing Strengths, Weaknesses, Opportunities, and Threats.
+However, it is better to see one time, so explore SWOT set by yourself 🙂 All templates and icons are fully editable, so you can adapt colors to Your corporate style if you want.

 Getting the SWOT Template

 You can get those icons in several ways: